timdeschryver/timdeschryver.dev/content/blog/creating-a-new-csharp-api-validate-incoming-requests/index.md

 }
 ```

-### Mapping responses (exceptions) to Problem Details
+### Mapping responses to Problem Details

-To implement our problem details, we can overwrite the response with either the [exceptions middleware](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/error-handling?view=aspnetcore-5.0#exception-handler-lambda), or with an [exception filter](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/error-handling?view=aspnetcore-5.0#exception-filters).
+To implement our problem details, in our case the `InputValidationException` exception, we can overwrite the response with either the [exception middleware](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/error-handling#exception-handler-lambda), or with an [exception filter](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/error-handling#exception-filters).

 In the snippet below, we're using the middleware to retrieve the details of an exception when one is raised in the application.
 Based on these exception details, the problem detail object is build up.